 HDL % of total cholesterol is considered to be more indicative of your risk of cardiovascular disease than total cholesterol alone.
 A result below 20% indicates an increased risk of cardiovascular disease, while one above 20% indicates a lower than average risk.

 C-Reactive Protein (CRP) is a marker used to assess whether there is inflammation in the body, however, it does not identify where the inflammation is located.
 A High Sensitivity CRP (CRP-hs) test is used to detect low-level inflammation in the body which is thought to damage blood vessels.
 Raised levels of CRP in the body increase the risk of cardiovascular disease, a heart attack or stroke.

 A less than ideal result may not be all doom and gloom.
 The good news is our risk can be decreased by making healthier choices, and a Heart Disease Risk Check gives you the perfect tool to monitor your progress to see how your changes are improving your health.
-For a full health check, throughout June our advanced health screens, the Well Woman and Well Man UltraVit tests are on offer.
-Both of these include a heart disease risk check as well as a number of other tests, including a full blood count, liver and kidney function and a diabetes check.
-Take advantage of this brilliant offer, arm yourself with the facts and learn all about your current and future health!
+Both our Well Woman and Well Man UltraVit tests include a heart disease risk check as well as a number of other tests, including a full blood count, liver and kidney function and a diabetes check.